-The emerging new interest in cognitive computing has led to a paradigm shift in the field of computer architecture.
+The emerging new interest in artificial intelligence (AI) has led to a paradigm shift in the field of computer architecture.
 Architectures that focus on machine learning and neuromorphic computing are increasingly being adopted into the mainstream.
 The design of future processors is increasingly being predicated on metrics based on cognitive applications.
 The interplay between the development of state-of-the-art algorithms in cognitive sciences, computer vision, speech recognition and the design of the underlying system architectures has resulted in several cross-disciplinary advances.
-Architectures such as DianNao, presented in ASPLOS 2014 and the subsequent versions, EIE, Minerva and Eyeriss, presented in ISCA 2016, among others, have enabled designers to attain unprecedented levels of performance and power efficiency and scalability in their implementations of various cognitive applications.
-After highly successful editions of the Workshop on Cognitive Architectures in 2015 and 2016, in this year’s edition we expect to consolidate the many recent works in this field and provide concrete roadmaps as to what subsequent directions the research in this field should take.
-This workshop proposes to bring together researchers and practitioners within systems architecture, computer vision, artificial intelligence and robotics to discuss the latest ideas, applications and commercialization strategies around the cognitive computing theme.
-In addition, it also aims to foster an interest into such emerging fields among industry and academic researchers alike.
+After highly successful editions of the Workshop on Cognitive Architectures in the past, in this year’s edition we expect to consolidate the many recent works in this field and provide concrete roadmaps as to what subsequent directions the research in this field should take.
+This workshop at HPCA proposes to bring together researchers and practitioners within systems architecture, computer vision, artificial intelligence and robotics to discuss the latest ideas, applications and commercialization strategies around the cognitive computing theme.
+In addition, it also aims to foster an interest in such emerging fields among industry and academic researchers alike.
 The primary focus is expected to be on driving towards a better understanding of key cognitive algorithms of interest and the allied architectural support issues.

 Augusto Vega is a Research Staff Member at IBM T. J. Watson Research Center involved in research and development work in the areas of highly-reliable power-efficient embedded designs, cognitive systems and mobile computing.
 He holds a Ph.D. degree from Polytechnic University of Catalonia (UPC), Spain.

-Alper Buyuktosunoglu is a Research Staff Member in Reliability and Power-Aware Microarchitecture department at IBM T. J. Watson Research Center.
+Alper Buyuktosunoglu is a Research Staff Member at IBM T. J. Watson Research Center.
 He has been involved in research and development work in support of IBM Power Systems and IBM z Systems in the area of high performance, reliability and power-aware computer architectures.
 He holds a Ph.D. degree from University of Rochester.

 Pradip Bose is a Distinguished Research Staff Member and manager of Efficient and Resilient Systems at IBM T. J. Watson Research Center.
 He has over thirty-three years of experience at IBM, and was a member of the pioneering RISC super scalar project at IBM (a pre-cursor to the first RS/6000 system product).
 He holds a Ph.D. degree from University of Illinois at Urbana-Champaign.